GSA/catalog.data.gov/README.md

 ## Create an extension

-You can use the paster template in much the same way as a source install, only executing the command inside the CKAN container and setting the mounted `src/` folder as output:
+You can use the ckan template in much the same way as a source install, only executing the command inside the CKAN container and setting the mounted `src/` folder as output:

-    $ docker-compose -f docker-compose.yml exec ckan-dev /bin/bash -c \
+    $ docker-compose exec ckan /bin/bash -c \
-    "paster --plugin=ckan create -t ckanext ckanext-myext -o /srv/app/src_extensions"
+    "ckan generate extension"

 The new extension will be created in the `src/` folder.
 You might need to change the owner of its folder to have the appropriate permissions.